Sarah Moore (The Family): Personal life

 In December 2008, Moore was in hospital and lost her left leg as a result of what she considered to be mistreatment by hospital staff after a suicide attempt.
 She used a wheelchair for the rest of her life.

 In August 2009, Moore had an emotional reunion with Hamilton-Byrne which was covered by the Herald Sun newspaper.
 Hamilton-Byrne, who was then 87 years old, said she was now "ready to die" after being reunited with her "favourite daughter".
 The reunion took place at Hamilton-Byrne's sprawling compound at Olinda, Victoria.
 Hamilton-Byrne said that people who accused her of mistreating the children were "lying bastards" and she would love to "put them right" but could not.
 She stated that she could have sued her critics but had decided against it.
 Moore said that she loved Hamilton-Byrne but had mixed feelings about her, still regarded her as being responsible for the abuse of the children.
 Hamilton-Byrne blamed the Aunties.
 That was as far as Hamilton-Byrne would go in acknowledging any wrongdoing, Moore said; otherwise she was unrepentant.

 She described Hamilton-Byrne as a powerful and charismatic person and thought that she initially meant well in creating the cult and collecting the children.
 These acts, she thought, were Hamilton-Byrne's compensation and "delusional repair" for her own childhood, marred by an absent father and a psychotic mother.
-In a 2009 blog post, Moore said that she had decided to see Hamilton-Byrne again after going through a form of therapy called the Hoffman Process, after which she thought it was important to forgive.
+In a 2009 blog post, Moore said that she had decided to see Hamilton-Byrne again after going through a form of therapy called the Hoffman Quadrinity Process, after which she thought it was important to forgive.

 Moore became a Buddhist in 2009 after meeting a Buddhist lama who inducted her into the belief system of Buddhism.
 She said this brought her enormous relief and joy and meant that she was now rid of her burden.
 She felt she now had the support of a teacher/guru (the Buddha), the Dharma (a word usually translated as "righteousness", and denoting the righteous or spiritual path) and the community of Buddhists.
 This new belief system made sense of her life and gave her a perspective on things, particularly where she had gone wrong by taking on too much, spiritually and emotionally.
 Having found a guru in whom no one could find fault, she felt that she had regained the psychological and spiritual support that she had lacked ever since her expulsion from The Family.

-Moore died in May 2016 of heart failure.
+Moore died in May 2016, aged 46, of heart failure.
 At her Buddhist-themed funeral, fellow survivors from The Family spoke on her behalf.